Therapy For Anxiety Rooted in Trauma & Attachment Wounds

 Your Nervous System Is Tired of Holding the Whole Story

-Anxiety isn’t just a story your mind tells.
-It’s in your body and deeply held in your nervous system.
-That’s why my trauma-informed, attachment-focused approach blends process-oriented, traditional talk therapy with nervous system regulation and somatic techniques to help you calm your body and mind, and reclaim your peace.
+That’s why my trauma-informed, attachment-focused approach blends process-oriented therapy with nervous system regulation and somatic techniques to help you calm both body and mind.

 For years, anxiety helped you.

 It kept you prepared, kept you one step ahead.
-But now?
-It’s keeping you from actually living.
+But now it’s keeping you from actually living.

 How Anxiety Therapy Can Help